 - Fairchild PT-19A “Cornell”

-- and a major restoration project, a North American L‑17 Navion
+- North American L‑17 Navion

 Meetings are usually the third Sunday of each month at 2 PM (but check the calendar for the exact schedule, as this will sometimes vary).